-All people coming into and departing Canada are subject to the Customs Act.
-The Customs Act and its regulations provide the legal framework for what and how items may be brought into and out of Canada.
+All people entering or leaving Canada are subject to the Customs Act.
+The Customs Act and its regulations provide the legal framework for determining what items may be brought into Canada and how they may enter or leave.

 The Customs Act creates a number of offences:

-The penalties for any violation can be substantial.
-Customs Act offences can lead to significant financial penalties, seizure and forfeiture of all items, and time in prison.
-Further, there is potential for parallel criminal charges.
+The penalties for each of these Customs Act violations can be substantial.
+Customs Act offences can lead to significant financial penalties, seizure and forfeiture of all items, and possible imprisonment.
+Additionally, criminal charges can be laid in addition to the Customs Act offences.

 Mr. Filkow is very experienced defending against Customs Act charges.
 If you are facing Customs Act charges contact the Filkow Law at 604-558-8778

 The Canada Border Services Agency (“CBSA”) is the primary government agency that enforces the Customs Act.
-CBSA officers have broad powers to search, and are allowed to search anyone who has arrived in Canada or who is about to leave Canada.
-This includes opening and searching any goods, packages, or containers.
-Moreover, CBSA officers have the same powers as an ordinary police or peace officer, such as the power to detain people or make arrests.
+CBSA officers have the same powers as ordinary police or peace officers, such as the power to search, detain people, and make arrests.

 CBSA officers have broad powers to search anyone who has arrived in Canada or who is about to leave the country.
 This includes opening and searching any goods, packages, containers, or baggage entering or leaving the country.
 At an airport, this may include opening a traveller’s luggage to search for undeclared goods, money, and more.
 At border crossings, CBSA officers also have the power to search vehicles extensively.
 Additionally, CBSA officers operate at mail facilities to intercept and search suspicious packages entering or leaving the country.